gauravsangwan/SIFTastic/VisualClassification/Readme.md

 # Visual Classification using Bag of Visual Words Approach
+## Train an SVM classifier using BoVW technique.

 <b> How to Run? </b> <br>
 To run the image classifier, execute the following from the command line: